 Astor Weiss Kaplan & Mandel, LLP provides individuals who are seeking a family or divorce lawyer in Philadelphia and the surrounding counties, with resources in both family law and estate planning.
 They can keep your documents up to date and ensure that you receive the documents you need using software from somewhere like FilecenterDMS.

 A divorce decree will automatically invalidate any beneficiary designations in your spouse.
 After a divorce, each party should reassess their beneficiary designations (retirement accounts, life insurance, bank accounts, etc.).

-Additional documents to revisit include: wills, living wills, power of attorneys, and medical directives.
+Additional documents to revisit include wills, living wills, power of attorneys, and medical directives.
 It is important to keep all of these items up to date so your wishes can be carried out.
+You may even need to set up new policies with the help of sites like policyme.com, especially if you and your partner had shared insurance policies, to make sure your ex-spouse is not visible on any documentation.
 Further, if there are any existing trusts, they should also be amended to best reflect the changed circumstances.